vbookshelf/Faith-Scrolling-Web-App-Code/README.md

 # Faith Scrolling Web App Code

 The open source code for the FaithScrolling.com web app.
-Developers can use this code as a basis to build personalized vertical-scroll experiences that support multiple spoken languages and user interests.
+Developers can use this framework to build personalized vertical-scroll experiences that support multiple spoken languages and user interests.

 Web App:<br>
 https://faithscrolling.com/shorts.html